- Habitat (WASH)

 You will earn two Northwestern credits through INTL ST 393-0: Development in a Global Context.
 This field studies course will use a flipped classroom model to help students build the skills necessary to operate ethically and reflexively in complex transnational work environments.
 In conjunction with a virtual internship with nonprofits and NGOs around the world, you will engage in real-time reflection and critical analysis of concepts like "participation" and cultural humility in development work.
 This course invites you to examine deep complexities within global structures, the impact of good intentions, and your role in a rapidly changing world.
 You should check with your major/minor and academic advisors to see how these credits might count for you.
 One unit of INTL_ST 393-0 may be applied towards the Weinberg College Distribution Requirements in Social and Behavioral Sciences (Area III).

 The course schedule will include one day for synchronous engagement in small group activities and discussion and another day of lecture (can attend synchronously but will also be recorded for asynchronous viewing).
-During the Spring Quarter, the class time will be MW 9:30-10:50 AM and will follow a schedule of lectures on Mondays (asynchronous) and small group activities on Wednesdays (synchronous).
+During the Summer Quarter, the class time will be MW 9:00-11:30 AM and will follow a schedule of lectures on Mondays (asynchronous) and small group activities on Wednesdays (synchronous) during the 8-week summer session (June 21-August 15).

 The course will be co-taught by Dr. Diego Arispe-Bazán, Visiting Assistant Professor of Anthropology and Spanish & Portuguese, and Dr. Tim McLellan, Northwestern Buffett Postdoctoral Fellow.
 If you have questions about the academic structure of the course, you are encouraged to contact Dr. Arispe-Bazán and Dr. McLellan directly.